Roxaro/Roxaro/README.md

 - 👋 Hi, I’m @Roxaro
 - 👀 I’m interested in game development and programming.
-- 🌱 I’m currently learning frontend development.
+- 🌱 I’m currently learning app development with C++.
 - 💞️ I’m looking to collaborate on nothing right now.
-- 📫 How to reach me: u can reach me from discord Roxaro#2068.
+- 📫 How to reach me: discord roxaro.

 <!---
 Roxaro/Roxaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.